aryanverma9179/hospital-management-sql-project/README.md

 from hospital group by department

---identify the department with the lowest number of patients
+### 8.identify the department with the lowest number of patients

 ```sql
 select